YanaSharipbaeva/Kerastase/README.md

 # KerastaseWeb
-To deploy the project run npm install command
+To deploy the project npm install